Live Music in Texas

 A tour of Blanco, Texas (Texas Hill Country Road Trip Vlog)

-Where Can You Find Live Music in Blanco, Texas?
+What Live Music Venues Are in Blanco, Texas?

-• Red Bud Cafe — A popular breakfast spot on the square that regularly features live music
+• Red Bud Cafe — A popular breakfast spot right on the square that also hosts live music, a great first stop on any morning in town

-• Uptown Blanco Restaurant — A restaurant right on the historic square with live music events
+• Uptown Blanco Restaurant — Located on the historic square, serving food alongside live music

-• Tenuta Bianco Wine Bar — A wine bar on the square serving live music alongside Texas wines
+• Tenuta Bianco Wine Bar — A wine bar on the square featuring live music and local wines

-• Herb's Hat Shop — Best known for selling cowboy hats, but occasionally hosts live music inside the shop
+• Herb's Hat Shop — Primarily known for selling cowboy hats, but occasionally hosts live music inside the shop

-• Old 300 Barbecue — A barbecue joint on the square that advertises live music on its signage
+• Old 300 Barbecue — A barbecue joint on the square that advertises live music alongside smoked meats

-• Chess Club Cafe — Located less than a mile south of the square, known to host live music
+• Chess Club Cafe — Located less than a mile south of the square, another spot that books live music acts

-• Iron Horse Saloon — A bar not far south of the square area
+• Iron Horse Saloon — A bar not far south of the square with a saloon atmosphere

-• Malom and Green Whiskey — A whiskey-focused spot just north of town with regular live music
+• Malcom & Green Whiskey — Just north of town near the square, a whiskey-focused spot with live music

-• Real Ale Brewing Company — A large brewery operation north of the square with a big outdoor area and live music events
+• Real Ale Brewing Company — A large brewery operation on the north side of town with a big lot and live music events

 Stay in the Loop